HackathonHackers/code-of-conduct/README.md

 * Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

-However, if you have a post in one of the above categories that you feel strongly belongs in HH, you can message a [moderator](#moderators) to discuss it.
-We've have posts in the past that fell into the above no's, but could be constructive discussions with some reframing.
-Talking about hard problems is itself, hard.
+However, if you have a post that falls in the above categories yet you feel still belongs in HH, you can message a [moderator](#moderators) to discuss it.
+We've had posts like these in the past that turned into constructive discussions with a bit of reframing.
+Talking about hard problems is, itself, hard.

 ## Incident Reporting